zulip/zulip/docs/testing/philosophy.md

   outgoing HTTP requests are required to test something, we mock the responses with libraries like `responses`.
-* We carefully avoid the potential for contamination of data inside services like postgres, redis, and memcached from different tests.
+* We carefully avoid the potential for contamination of data inside services like Postgres, Redis, and memcached from different tests.
-    * Every test case prepends a unique random prefix to all keys it uses when accessing redis and memcached.
+    * Every test case prepends a unique random prefix to all keys it uses when accessing Redis and memcached.
     * Every test case runs inside a database transaction, which is aborted after the test completes.
 Each test process interacts only with a fresh copy of a special template database used for